Error Model

 Worker Classification

 Layer 0 → Layer 1.
-Every inference worker under pipelex/plugins/*/ catches its SDK's typed exceptions and re-raises a categorized CogtError.
+Every inference worker under pipelex/providers/*/ catches its SDK's typed exceptions and re-raises a categorized CogtError.

 The Uniform Shape — Extract / Classify / Render